10 Key IRS Tax Forms, Schedules, and Publications for 2025

 Purpose: Schedule A is an attachment to Form 1040 that allows taxpayers to itemize specific deductions, rather than taking the standard deduction.
 By itemizing, taxpayers can deduct certain expenses like mortgage interest, charitable contributions, state and local taxes, and medical expenses that exceed a percentage of income.
 This option can be advantageous for those with deductible expenses that total more than the standard deduction amount.

 Who Needs It: Schedule A is ideal for taxpayers whose qualifying deductible expenses are higher than the standard deduction.
-Commonly, this includes homeowners with significant mortgage interest or individuals with substantial medical expenses, charitable donations, or high state and local taxes.
+Commonly, this includes homeowners with significant mortgage interest.
+It also applies to individuals with large medical expenses, charitable donations, or high state and local taxes.

-- Track Charitable Donations: Keep detailed records of both cash and non-cash charitable donations, as these can significantly reduce taxable income when itemized.
+- Track Charitable Donations: Keep detailed records of both cash and non-cash charitable donations.
+These can significantly reduce taxable income when itemized.

-- Maximize Mortgage Interest: Homeowners should include mortgage interest from qualified loans, as this is often a major itemized deduction.
+- Maximize Mortgage Interest: Homeowners should include mortgage interest from qualified loans, since it often counts as a major itemized deduction.

-- Bundle Medical Expenses: If possible, aim to schedule large, elective medical expenses within the same tax year to exceed the 7.5% income threshold for medical deductions.
+- Bundle Medical Expenses: If possible, schedule large, elective medical expenses within the same tax year.
+This can help exceed the 7.5% income threshold for medical deductions.

 - Consider SALT Limits: Be mindful of the state and local tax (SALT) deduction cap, which remains at $10,000.
 For those in high-tax states, other itemized deductions might provide additional benefits.